frontenddogma/web-development-glossary/manuscript/e.md

 : An international non-profit digital rights group based in San Francisco, California.
 The foundation was formed in 1990 by John Gilmore, John Perry Barlow, and Mitch Kapor to promote Internet civil liberties.&nbsp;[†](#w-eff) ℹ︎&nbsp;[eff.org](https://www.eff.org/)

 Element
-: In HTML, a part of an HTML (Hypertext Markup Language) document that can be represented through a tag.
+: In HTML, a part of an HTML (HyperText Markup Language) document that can be represented through a tag.
 Element nodes can have HTML attributes specified.
 Nodes can also have content, including other nodes and text.
 Most HTML elements represent semantics, that is, have a particular meaning.&nbsp;[†](#w-element)

 Em
 : A typographic unit equal to the currently specified point size.
 For example, one em in a 16-point typeface is 16 points.
 Therefore, this unit is the same for all typefaces at a given point size.
 In CSS, the `em` unit is the height of the font in nominal points or inches.&nbsp;[†](#w-em)